TrivadisPF/data-mesh-hackathon/documentation/Concepts.md

     * use it in `sales-order` domain to copy data from `customer` domain
     * keep Billing and Shipping Address as concatenated object (address) in a key/value store

-  * use polling-based CDC with StreamSets
-    * used in `customer` domain to get changes on `person` & `address` table

-  * use log-based CDC with Debezium from Oracle/PosgreSQL from legacy system
-    * use it in `product` domain?

-  * CDC Events to Aggregate
-    * use it in `product` domain?

-  * use logged-based CDC with Outbox Table Pattern
-    * use it when submitting order in `sales-order` domain
-    * on Postgresql

   * History tables
     * SCD2